 Isaiah

 Introduction

-In these times, when the church is characterized by great weakness and different needs and problems, we desperately need the prophetic word.
-It is a proof of God’s grace that He has given prophets.
+In these times, when the church is characterized by great weakness and diverse needs and problems, we desperately need the prophetic word.
+It is proof of God’s grace that He has given prophets.
 He sends prophets when the people deviate from Him.
 Their message has two sides: judgment on those who persist in their rejection of His Word and blessing for those who heed the prophet’s call on God’s behalf.

 Ger de Koning / Tony Jonathan

-Middelburg / Arnhem, Netherlands, May 2014 / Translation (1st draft) January 2021
+Middelburg / Arnhem, Netherlands, May 2014 / Translation January 2022

+Isaiah